meh/wrong/README.md

 If you add a `Makefile` next to your `Mistake` you can then just run `make` to build your stuff, and then add any other bullshit to your `Makefile` (like package creation, running tests, whatever).

+And you get free caching of the compiled output and recompilation only when the `Mistake` actually changes!

 ```make
 CXX       ?= g++